A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Federated Unlearning Methods

 To unlearn the partial data of the target client, retraining is the most straightforward approach.
 To mitigate the computational cost of starting from scratch with retraining, one solution is to roll back the global model to a state where it has not been significantly influenced by the target client.
 From this point, all FL clients can conduct the retraining process.
 For instance, in Exact-Fun \cite{xiongexact}, where FL models are quantized, when a client requests to leave, the client calculates a new model based on the remaining data.
 If the original model matches the new quantized model, signifying that the removal has no impact, the FL model remains unchanged.
 Otherwise, retraining is required to eliminate the influence of the unlearned data.
 In ViFLa \cite{fan2022fast}, which is essentially a machine unlearning scheme, training samples are segmented into different groups, with each group representing an FL client.
 Hence, ViFLa can simulate an FU process in this context.
 The local model is trained using ring-based SQ-learning for LSTM, and weighted aggregation is determined by KL-attention scores.
 The historical model parameters represented by states over a ring are stored.
 To unlearn partial data, each client removes unlearned data and computes the new updates.
 Based on these new updates, the server identifies a previous state from which the remaining clients continue their training.
 A similar concept of identifying the optimal previous state for retraining is also present in SIFU \cite{fraboni2022sequential}, as discussed earlier in Section \ref{sec:joint_learning}.
 In SCMA \cite{pan2022machine}, a straightforward approach to unlearning partial data involves naive retraining.
 Each client maintains a vector representing its local clustering result, and these vectors are aggregated by the server to create a global clustering outcome.
 To unlearn partial data, SCMA entails each client calculating a new local vector, i.e., retraining, and then re-aggregating all vectors.

 Fine-tuning and multi-task learning are popular approaches for FU as well.
 As an example, in FRAMU \cite{shaik2023framu}, the server aggregates fine-tuned local models and attention scores.
 Using these scores, it filters out irrelevant data points and updates the global model.
 The attention scores are acquired through local reinforcement learning applied to dynamic data.
 In FedLU \cite{zhu2023heterogeneous}, designed for FL over knowledge graphs where embeddings are aggregated instead of gradients as in standard FL, the unlearning of partial data is accomplished through iterative optimization of local embeddings.
 This process follows the multi-task unlearning concept, involving unlearning over the local model and learning over the global model.
 In FedME$^2$ \cite{xia2023fedme}, clients engage in multi-task learning to optimize the loss of the local model, the loss from an MIA-like evaluation model, and a penalty term that accounts for the difference between the local model and the global model.
+In \cite{wang2024goldfish}, unlearning is conducted by optimizing model performance on the remaining dataset while considering bias caused by the unlearned data.